Advancing Social Justice in Language, Literacy, and Education

 Keith Gilyard has passionately embraced African-American expressive culture over the course of his career as a poet, scholar, and educator.

 Since the 1970s, Keith Gilyard has made significant contributions to English studies as a writer, teacher, and participant in professional associations.
-His more than 250 publications include On African-American Rhetoric (2018, with Adam Banks), the The Promise of Language: A Memoir (2025), and Discourse in Black (2025).
+His more than 250 publications include On African-American Rhetoric (2018, with Adam Banks), The Promise of Language: A Memoir (2025), and Discourse in Black (2025).
 He received an American Book Award for his biography John Oliver Killens: A Life of Black Literary Activism (2010).
 His dozens of creative works include the novella The Next Great Old-School Conspiracy (2016) and the poetry volumes Impressions: New and Selected Poems (2021) and On Location (2025).